camaraproject/Governance/ProjectCharter.md

 For all votes, voting must be open for at least one week.
 The end date should be clearly stated in the call to vote.
 A vote may be called and closed early if enough votes have come in one way so that further votes cannot change the final decision.

-In all cases, all and only Project participants are eligible to vote, with the sole exception of the forced removal of a Project participant, in which said Project participant is not eligible to vote.
+In all cases, of votes within the TSC, End-User Council, Working Groups or Sub Projects, only Project participants are eligible to vote, with the sole exception of the forced removal of a Project participant, in which said Project participant is not eligible to vote.

-Discussion and votes on personnel matters (including but not limited to Project participantship) are held in private.
-All other discussion and votes are held in public on the CAMARA Project mailing list.
+Discussion and votes on personnel matters (including but not limited to Project participation) are held in private.
+All other discussion and votes are held in public.

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to Project participants.